Looking for restaurants near The Getty Center museum in Los Angeles?

 sweetgreen — Super tasty, large, fresh salads.
 Open until 10pm, unlike most of the health-conscious places nearby.
 Heads up: they don’t accept cash!
 You can only use the sweetgreen app or card.
 One Yelper says “Sweetgreen is on a path towards world salad domination!”

-Bar Toscana — An intimate, upscale cocktail bar with a cozy atmosphere and friendly staff.
+Bar Toscana — An intimate, upscale cocktail bar near the Getty Center with a cozy atmosphere and friendly staff.
 They’ve also got real Italian food on the menu.
 Pricey.
 A good date spot.

 TAKUMA Santa Monica SAKE & IZAKAYA — Sake anyone?
 Many call this a “hidden gem” for good reason.
 You can get a great Japanese meal with your sake too — it’s served tapas style, so you’ll probabaly want to load up on a few dishes.
 Great service and prices for what you get.
 Reservations recommended.